rgk/tetris/README.md

 # tetris
-Tetris Clone with Vue 3
+Tetris Clone with Vue 3 as a Component